 #6 Cave Story Good Ending

-Much like how I made mention in our intro to this article, there are some video games that have endings which are complex to unlock.
+There are some video games that have endings which are complex to unlock.
 In order to obtain the Good ending, players are left to do a wide range of very specific things such as leaving Professor Booster after he falls in plain view, obtaining an upgraded jetpack, locate an item known as the Tow Rope, fighting off a boss, going through previously locked doors, so on and so forth.
-This is a wide list of items and you’ll need to follow it closely but it’s likely an ending that took some gamers a bit of time to uncover just to receive the better ending.
+This is a wide list of items and you will need to follow it closely but it’s likely an ending that took some gamers a bit of time to uncover just to receive the better ending.